-Created by Kings, the Distributed Computer is an advanced and secure computing platform that allows owners to “rent out” and buyers to “purchase” underused CPU and GPU resources.
+Created by Distributive, the Distributed Computer is an advanced and secure computing platform that allows owners to “rent out” and buyers to “purchase” underused CPU and GPU resources.
 The cash can later be withdrawn to their bank or used to purchase CPU and GPU resources for their projects.

-The idea of creating a “marketplace” for computing – from supercomputers to smart TVs – is how Kings can provide the smallest communities with first-class computing infrastructure.
+The idea of creating a “marketplace” for computing – from supercomputers to smart TVs – is how Distributive can provide the smallest communities with first-class computing infrastructure.
 The Distributed Computer is how Pickle Lake can make informed decisions with the level of detail that used to only be available at the national and provincial levels.

 Originally designed before the COVID-19 pandemic, the Distributed Computer is an improvement over current computing architectures.
 The same code can run on any device from supercomputers to smartphones, seamlessly integrating complex webs of software as no other technology can.

 Competing products also require a combination of serious configuration and programming knowledge, dedicated infrastructure, and – most often – a large budget.
 The Distributed Computer removes this complexity on the user’s end with minimal setup and significantly reduces the cost of compute.